lycus/mci/docs/instruction_set.rst

 target register.

 Note that for vectors, this is not the full size of the vector, but rather the size of the reference to the vector (as with arrays and pointers).
+For static arrays, this is the full size of the entire array.

 The target register must be of type ``uint``.